-The report of the Treasurer updating Members on progress towards the Government's announced proposal to pool the assets of LGPS Funds and to allow the Committee to provide a formal view on Scheme Member representation on the Joint Committee.
+The report of the Treasurer updating Members on progress towards the Government's announced proposal to pool the assets of LGPS Funds and allowing the Committee to provide a formal view on Scheme Member representation on the Joint Committee.

 The Chairman, also Chairman of the Joint Committee, provided details of the appointment of the non-Executive Chairman of the Board for the Pool and of the forthcoming appointment of the Chief Executive of the Board.
-He also gave details of the salary package for the Chief Executive.
 He noted that the other appointments, both non-Executive and Executive, were yet to take place, but the recruitment process had commenced.

 A Member raised concerns regarding the development of pooling, generally, despite accepting the fact that it had to be undertaken.
 He considered that an important issue ahead of the pool was asset allocations, with particular regard to the recent excellent performance of the North Yorkshire Pension Fund investments.
 He considered the lack of opportunity to have direct contact with Fund Managers, going forward, to discuss and debate how investments best suited the Fund would be detrimental.
-He also considered that the transition phase into the pool was potentially problematic and noted that there still appeared to be a focus on investment in infrastructure projects despite the North Yorkshire Pension Fund having expressed an opinion that it would not wish to invest in that area, currently.
+He also considered that the transition phase into the pool was potentially problematic and noted that there still appeared to be a focus on investment in infrastructure projects despite the North Yorkshire Pension Fund having expressed an opinion that it would only invest in the asset class should there be an appropriate project to invest in that which would provide the Fund with suitable returns.